GM's defective switch also caused no-start condition in some Saturns

-DETROIT General Motors Co's (GM.N) defective ignition switch that has been linked to at least 13 deaths also was the subject of an unrelated 2006 technical service bulletin to U.S. dealers related to the inability of some Saturn Ion owners to start their cars.
+DETROIT May 6 General Motors Co's defective ignition switch that has been linked to at least 13 deaths also was the subject of an unrelated 2006 technical service bulletin to U.S. dealers related to the inability of some Saturn Ion owners to start their cars.

 GM said in the August 2006 bulletin that Saturn dealers should replace the ignition switch, which is now the subject of a global recall, if owners of Ions from model years 2006 and 2007 complained about trouble starting their cars, according to documents posted online by the U.S. National Highway Traffic Safety Administration.
 GM described the problem in the bulletin as "no crank, no start with complete power."